chroma-core/docs/docs/deployment.md

 :warning: This will destroy all the data in your Chroma database, unless you've taken a snapshot or otherwise backed it up.

+### Troubleshooting

+If you get an error saying `No default VPC for this user` when creating `ChromaInstanceSecurityGroup`, head to [AWS VPC section]( https://us-east-1.console.aws.amazon.com/vpc/home?region=us-east-1#vpcs) and create deafault VPC for your user